Strensall: Governance

 Strensall was in the Ryedale parliamentary constituency until the 2010 general election when it was transferred to the newly created constituency of York Outer.

 Strensall forms its own ward in the City of York Council, together with the villages of Stockton-on-the-Forest and Earswick.
 As of May 2023, it is represented by Tony Fisher and Paul Healey of the Liberal Democrats.

 The village is part of the Strensall with Towthorpe Parish Council.
 There are 14 councillors in total.

 Geography

-The soil is sand and foxmole laid over a subsoil of white and grey sandstone.
+The soil is naturally wet very acid sandy and loamy soil laid over a subsoil of white and grey sandstone.
 The land lies for the most part about 50 ft above sea level.
 The River Foss flows from the north-east of the village in a south and south-westerly direction towards Towthorpe.
 It is crossed by three bridges.
 About a quarter of a mile east of the village is the disused Strensall station on the York and Scarborough branch of the North Eastern railway.